 Unlike making something totally legal, decriminalization removes vulnerability to arrest and prosecution for a still-illegal offense.
-In the context of drug use, specifically marijuana, this principal applies to possession under certain amounts.
-Each state that has chosen decriminalization over straight legalization has their own amounts that fall under these protections.
+In the context of drug use, specifically marijuana, this principle applies to possession under certain amounts.
+Each state that has chosen decriminalization over straight legalization has its own amounts that fall under these protections.
 Although the act, itself, remains illegal, the legal system would not take legal action.

 Part of the motivation for these decriminalization measures is to cease draconian sentencing measures for low-level marijuana offenders, many of whom have spent years in prison for what we now often consider minor offenses.
-While the term has, until very recently, been confined to marijuana, the latest measure in Oregon may signal a gradual values-shift toward exploring treatment over incarceration, through decriminalization of harder drugs.
+While the term has, until very recently, been confined to marijuana, the latest measure in Oregon may signal a gradual values shift toward exploring treatment over incarceration through the decriminalization of harder drugs.

 “Legal” Remains a Relative Term

 While a majority of states, on some level, have removed prohibitions against marijuana use, its possession remains a federal crime, and there is little reason to believe that that will change any time soon.
 The Senate majority remains reluctant to make any move toward federal decriminalization, despite House action earlier this year.
 For the foreseeable future, millions of Americans across the country will be engaging in activity that is perfectly legal in their state but still designated as a federal crime.
 It’s important to realize that, while undeniably the target of decades-long hyperbole, marijuana is still a dangerous drug that can result in impaired judgment and very often leads to other drug use.